rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 ### [Setting Up Your API Key](https://developers.google.com/youtube/v3/getting-started)
-<i>Even locally hosting a YTSA instance requires a Youtube API key.
-You will need to first [create/log into a Google accout](https://support.google.com/accounts/answer/27441?hl=en) to proceed</i>
+<i>Even locally hosting a YTSA instance requires a YouTube API key.
+You will need to first [create/log into a Google account](https://support.google.com/accounts/answer/27441?hl=en) to proceed</i>
 1. Navigate to (https://console.cloud.google.com/apis/dashboard)
 2. Click on Credentials on the sidebar (see below)
 3. Click on + CREATE CREDENTIALS on the top of the window